build-on-aws/content/posts/resilience-at-reinvent/index.md

 ## Hear from AWS operational leaders

 12. **[ARC327](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ARC327&sc_channel=el&sc_campaign=reinvent&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=resilience-at-reinvent) | 5 things you should know about resilience at scale** —  What happens when you get a senior principal engineer, distinguished engineer, and VP with combined experience of over 30 years operating AWS to give a talk on how to build mitigations for when things go wrong?
 Well, if you want to find out, then make sure to attend this can’t-miss breakout session.
-They will take you "beyond the 9s" -- talking about how, particularly at our scale, 9s are important, but time-to-recovery and blast-radius containment are even more important.
+They will take you "beyond the 9s" -- talking about how, particularly at AWS's scale, 9s are important, but time-to-recovery and blast-radius containment are even more important.

 ## Bonus: Learning by example